AriFordsham/GHCWiki/making-releases.md

 ## Versioning policies

 - Version numbers should always be three components
-- Release candidates should be numbered with the patchlevel preceding their release.
+- Release candidates should be numbered with the patch-level preceding their release.
 For instance, the first release candidate for 8.0.1 should be versioned 8.0.0-rc1

 ## Test policy